Kozogin/project-university/readme.txt

 NameOfLesson
 lessons that are needed for this faculty [one to many] (Faculty and NameOfLesson)

+FacultyLesson
+object for implementation  [many to many] (Faculty and NameOfLesson)

 Point
 object for implementation  [many to many] (Applicant and NameOfLesson)

+Repository